Azure/azure-signalr/docs/tsg.md

 <a name="client_connection_drop"></a>
 ## Client connection drop

-When client is connected to the Azure SignalR, the persistent connection between client and Azure SignalR can sometimes drop for different reasons.
-This section describes several possibilities causing such connection drop, and provides some guidance to how to identify the root cause.
+When the client is connected to the Azure SignalR, the persistent connection between the client and Azure SignalR can sometimes drop for different reasons.
+This section describes several possibilities causing such connection drop and provides some guidance on how to identify the root cause.

-### Possible errors seen from the client side
+### Possible errors seen from the client-side
 1. `The remote party closed the WebSocket connection without completing the close handshake`
 2. `Service timeout.
 30.00ms elapsed without receiving a message from service.`
 3. `{"type":7,"error":"Connection closed with an error."}`